Apraclonidine (Into the eye)

 When This Medicine Should Not Be Used:

 This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to apraclonidine or clonidine, or if you used an MAO inhibitor (MAOI) within the past 14 days.
+Do not use it if you had an allergic reaction to apraclonidine or clonidine.

 How to Use This Medicine:

-- You will receive this medicine as an eyedrop 1 hour before, and just after your eye surgery.
+- You will receive this medicine as an eyedrop 1 hour before and right after your eye surgery.

 - A nurse or other trained health professional will give you this medicine.